Skip to main content

 Can the System Truly Recover from This Molecular Damage

 The potential for reversal depends on the chronicity and severity of the alcohol-induced damage and the body’s capacity for cellular repair.
-Lifestyle interventions represent a direct effort to shift the biochemical environment from one of to one of antioxidant support and anabolic repair.
+Lifestyle interventions represent a direct effort to shift the biochemical environment from one of oxidative stress to one of antioxidant support and anabolic repair.

 • Nutritional Intervention as Antioxidant Therapy ∞ A diet rich in polyphenols, flavonoids, Vitamin C, and Vitamin E provides exogenous antioxidants that directly quench ROS, sparing the body’s endogenous defenses.
 Nutrients like zinc and selenium are essential cofactors for the production of antioxidant enzymes (SOD and glutathione peroxidase), effectively helping to rebuild the cell’s protective shield.